mehmetyilmaz001/flutter-errors/README.md

 - Got TLS error trying to find package on Windows
   - Your organization network may block some connections.
 Try another wifi / network

+- Duplicate GlobalKeys detected in widget tree.
+  - It likes a hot reload bug.
+Just restart debugging